cpske/ISP/project/project-guide.md

    * Attendee "voting" for talks they want.
    * Rating or feedback on talks by attendees.

  ## Platform

  Django or Play framework OK.
 No PHP frameworks.

- For any other framework,
+ If you use a framework other than Django:

  1. implement an app in the framework and demonstrate it.
 Include some tests.
  2. give a reason why you prefer this framework

  ### Client-side Frameworks and Testing

+ You aren't required to use a client-side fraemwork, but some teams plan to.

  Code in the client side needs to have unit tests, too.
-The are several good tools for testing Javascript, esp. with React or Angular.
+The are several good tools for testing Javascript, esp. code using React or Angular.

  * [How React Components Make UI Testing Easy](https://www.toptal.com/react/how-react-components-make-ui-testing-easy)